-SERRAH RUSSELL was born in 1986 and has lived in Washington state for as long as she can remember.
-She holds a BFA in Photography from the University of Washington and currently makes her work and her home in Seattle.
+I was born in 1986 and have lived in Washington state for as long as I can remember.

-Russell's work has been exhibited in numerous solo and group exhibitions in the Northwest, including at Glass Box, Two Shelves, SOIL, Photo Center Northwest the Alice, the Hedreen, Frye Art Museum, Lawrimore Project and has also exhibited in Vancouver, British Columbia; Melbourne, Australia; London, England; Athens, Greece, and New York, NY.
+I earned a BFA in Photography from the University of Washington and currently make my work and home in Seattle.
+My work has been exhibited in numerous solo and group exhibitions in the Northwest, including at Glass Box, Two Shelves, SOIL, Photo Center Northwest, the Alice, the Hedreen, Frye Art Museum, Lawrimore Project and has also been exhibited in Vancouver, British Columbia; Melbourne, Australia; London, England; Athens, Greece, Los Angeles, CA and New York, NY.

 serrah (at) serrahrussell.com